ARTFL-Project/PhiloLogic4/docs/query_syntax.md

 Full-text word search is unique in having the concept of a "term", which is either a single plain/quoted term, or a group of plain/quoted terms joined by `|`, optionally followed by `NOT` and another term-like filter expression.
-When specifying a query, one can select a query method to constrain the relation between terms, such as "within k words" or "in the same sentence"
+When specifying a query, one can select a query method to constrain the relation between terms, such as `within k words` or `in the same sentence`

 1. plain terms are evaluated without regard to accent.
 They are currently sensitive to case, to allow for named entity search--this is currently implemented only for Greek, however.
 Regexes are permitted.
-2. quoted terms are case and accent sensitive.  regexes are permitted.
+2. quoted terms are case and accent sensitive.
+Regexes are permitted.
 3. the range is not operational.
 In the future, stub this out to make hyphenated search terms less of a pain to escape.
 4. `OR` can conjoin plain and quoted tokens, and precedes evaluation of phrase distance.
 5. `NOT` is a filter on a preceding term, but cannot stand alone: `a.* NOT abalone` is legal, `NOT a.*` is illegal